AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/video/index.md

 #### Flow: User clicks the "Change Speed" button

-* The Change Speed QA Component is launched in an iframe.
-The user will browse for a mp4 asset to perform the QA on, within this iframe.
+* The change speed quick action component is launched in an iframe.
+The user will browse for a mp4 asset to perform the action on, within this iframe.
 * Once selected, the user is presented with options for changing the speed.

 Finally, users can choose between 3 export options:

-* __Customize__: to continue designing in a Adobe Express editor component
+* __Customize__: to continue designing in a full editor component
 * __Download__: to save the asset
 * Custom buttons that target the host application